Directed by Denis Villeneuve, Prisoners is an American thriller based on a screenplay written by Aaron Guzikowski.

 With an incredible ensemble cast including Hugh Jackman, Jake Gyllenhaal, Viola Davis, Maria Bello, Terrence Howard, Melissa Leo, and Paul Dano, the film meticulously details every family's worst nightmare.

-It's Thanksgiving and the Dover family have headed to the their neighbours, the Birch's, for dinner.
+It's Thanksgiving and the Dover family has headed to the their neighbours, the Birch's, for dinner.
 As the families are kicking back and enjoying themselves, their two daughters, Joy and Anna decide to head back to the other house to pick up a red whistle.

-Seen earlier in the day driving a beat-up camper van, he becomes the most likely man to have kidnapped the children.
-The problem with Alex is that he has the mental capacity of a 10-year old.
+Seen earlier in the day driving a beat-up camper van, he becomes the only suspect and most likely man to have kidnapped the children.
+The problem with Alex is that he has the mental capacity of a 10-year-old.

 He sets in motion a plan to make Alex talk and as the days pass and his frustration and grief grow, so too does his willingness to do whatever it takes to get his daughter back.

 In the mean time, the thoroughly switched on Detective Loki is pursuing all avenues of inquiry.
 He even stumbles across evidence of a similar crime that took place 26 years earlier.

 It is edge-of-the-seat stuff and although it runs at more than two and a half hours, none of that time is wasted.

-The supporting cast of Viola Davis, Terrence Howard, and Maria Bello round off the movie with engaging roles of sympathetic parents who are willing to overlook even the most disturbing actions if it means finding their children.
+The supporting cast of Viola Davis, Terrence Howard, Dylan Minette (The Open House) and Maria Bello round off the movie with engaging roles of sympathetic parents who are willing to overlook even the most disturbing actions if it means finding their children.